AdhocAdam/smletsexchangeconnector/README.md

   </tr>
 </table>

+*File Attachment Limits (v1.4)*
-*Attachments can now follow the Service Manager settings for maximum size and attachment count (v1.4)*
+- Now you can optionally enforce settings for attachments per Work Item type as seen in the Administration -> Settings pane for maximum size and attachment count

 <table border="0">
   <tr>